 Technological and thermohydraulic experiments are indispensable to confirm the design and verify the simulation calculations with the CFD codes.
 In cooperation with EFREMOV, the experiment programs have been defined with the main emphasis on (W/W, W/steel) joining technology and HHF tests of the divertor finger and finger unit by means of a helium loop that is being constructed.
-The first results [8] show that the best performance of W/W high-temperature brazing could be achieved with the following two filling metal alloys: 71KHCP (Co-base, 5.8Fe, 12.4Ni, 6.7Si, 3.8B, 0.1Mn, P $\leq$ 0.015, S $\leq$ 0.015, C $\leq$ 0.08), brazing temperature (Tbr) = 1100°C, and STEMET 1311 (Ni-base, 16.0Co, 5.0Fe, 4.0Si, 4.0B, 0.4Cr), $T{br} = 1050^{\circ}C$ .
-In HHF tests in the absence of a He loop, the mock-ups brazed with 71KHCP survived up to 14 MW/m at least.
-When STEMET 1311 was used for brazing, heat fluxes of up to 16 MW/m at least were survived by the mock-ups.
+The first results [13] show that the best performance of W/W high-temperature brazing could be achieved with the following two filling metal alloys: 71KHCP (Co-base, 5.8Fe, 12.4Ni, 6.7Si, 3.8B, 0.1Mn, P \leq 0.015, S \leq 0.015, C \leq 0.08), brazing temperature (T{br}) = 1100°C, and STEMET 1311 (Ni-base, 16.0Co, 5.0Fe, 4.0Si, 4.0B, 0.4Cr), $T{br} = 1050^{\circ}$ C. In HHF tests in the absence of a He loop, the mock-ups brazed with 71KHCP survived up to 14 MW/m2 at least.
+When STEMET 1311 was used for brazing, heat fluxes of up to 16 MW/m2 at least were survived by the mock-ups.
 Manufacturing of CuCrZr mock-ups of different designs by means of EDM has been demonstrated successfully.
-For W/steel joining, several options, such as screwing and bayonet joining are being investigated.
-The latter is preferred, but the tightness of the joint still remains to be demonstrated.
-Prior to the He loop experiments with HHF tests, first thermohydraulics tests by means of a gas puffing facility (GPF) [9] were carried out.
-These tests were based on a reversed heat flux method, i.e. hot helium (inlet/outlet temp. of 700°C/600°C) was pumped through the built-in CuCrZr divertor mock-ups to estimate its thermohydraulic efficiency (pressure loss and HTC) when cooled by 100°C water coolant at the top of thimble.
+For W/steel joining, several options, such as screwing, bayonet joining, and conic lock design with copper casting have been investigated.
+The latter is preferred.
+A mock-up with a conic lock and WL10 thimble successfully survived 10 thermocycles (600°C-RT) at an internal pressure of 10 MPa.
+Prior to the He loop experiments with HHF tests, first thermohydraulics tests by means of a gas puffing facility (GPF) [14] were carried out.
+These tests were based on a reversed heat flux method, i.e. hot helium (inlet/outlet temp. of 700°C/600°C) was pumped through the built-in CuCrZr divertor mock-ups to estimate their thermohydraulic efficiency (pressure loss and HTC) when cooled by 100°C water coolant at the top of thimble.
 The layout of the facility and the experiments were accompanied by simulation calculations.
-The first GPF results preliminarily show that the reference case of the HEMJ design ( $\emptyset 0.6$ mm holes, 1.2 mm jet-to-wall gap) seems to be optimum.
-Provisional evaluation of the pressure loss and determination of the HTC within the accuracy of the experiments confirm the tendency of validity of the design and simulation.
-This is to be confirmed later by the He loop experiments which will presumably begin in 2005.
+Fig. 7 shows first results of pressure loss measurements for the HEMJ design with varying parameters of jet hole diameter D (mm) / jet-to-wall distance h (mm): 0.6/1.2 (J1a), 0.7/0.9 (J1d), and 0.85/0.9 (J1e).
+The pressure losses calculated by the Fluent code are also plotted in this figure.
+These calculated pressure losses agree well with the measured values, with the exception of case J1a, which shows a pessimistically large deviation e.g. at the nominal flow rate of 6.8 g/s.
+This is probably due to an inaccuracy of the drilling.
+The hole diameter was found to be increased by approx. 5% due to manufacturing.
+This will be verified later by the He loop experiments which will presumably begin in 2005.